Teething changes everything

 Refusing to feed

 You might find that feeding time is disrupted by teething.
-It’s not uncommon for babies to loose their appetite during the teething stage, as sore gums can prevent them from wanting to feed from breast or bottle.
+It’s not uncommon for babies to lose their appetite during the teething stage, as sore gums can prevent them from wanting to feed from breast or bottle.

 This can be a stressful situation for new parents, so try feeding from a different shaped teat or even a free-flowing beaker or cup if they are over 6 months.
 If your little one has started on solids, try feeding them cold apple puree or plain yoghurt so they’re getting a nutritious intake and eating something soothing.